apache/royale-asjs/examples/royale/DataGridExample/README.txt

 component that is built from a set of List components; each List is a column in the DataGrid.
 The header is provided by the ButtonBar component.

-This Flex application may be run as a Flash SWF or cross-compiled (using Falcon JX) into JavaScript and HTML and run without Flash.
+This Royale application may be run as a Flash SWF or cross-compiled (using Falcon JX) into JavaScript and HTML and run without Flash.

 The data for the DataGrid is found in the application's model and is connected